deeppavlov/intent_classifier/README.md

 pip install -r requirements.txt
 ```

+The file with the dataset "intent_full_data.csv" should be presented in the exact following form:

 | request                                           | 	AddToPlaylist | BookRestaurant |	GetWeather	| PlayMusic	| RateBook	| SearchCreativeWork |	SearchScreeningEvent |
 |-------------------------------------------------- |:---------------:|:--------------:|:--------------:|:---------:|:---------:|:------------------:|:---------------------:|
 | Add another song to the Cita RomГЎntica playli... | 1               | 0              | 0              |0          |0          |0                   |0                      |